-It is disappointing, to say the least, when you believe you have a legitimate personal injury claim, but personal injury lawyers reject your case.
-Yet, it's essential to know that there is probably a valid reason behind the decision and several factors that went into it.
+It is disappointing, to say the least when you believe you have a legitimate personal injury claim, but personal injury lawyers reject your case.
+Yet, it's essential to know that there is a valid reason behind the decision and several factors that went into it.

 That doesn't mean you don't have options.
 If a personal injury lawyer refuses to take your case, it's best to consult other specialists.

 Don't let a refusal discourage you.
-We have a reputation for taking on cases that other attorneys didn't think they could represent, going on to win those cases.
+We have a reputation for taking on cases that other attorneys didn't think they could represent and going on to win those cases.
 We will thoroughly investigate your case and let you know if filing a claim is in your best interest.

 Let's look at some different scenarios, as it's important to evaluate your case potential through the eyes of lawyers who may accept or decline to represent you:

-- You Don't Have a Personal Injury Case.
-Perhaps your case is not a personal injury case after all, or it requires representation by an attorney who specializes in a specific practice area.
+Perhaps your case is not a personal injury case, or it requires representation by an attorney specializing in a specific practice area.

 - For example, you want to fight a red-light ticket.
-To fight a ticket, you'll want to hire an attorney who handles traffic matters or let your insurance company handle it.
+To fight a ticket, you'll want to hire an attorney who handles traffic matters or let your insurance company take it.
 If you do get sued, your insurance company will provide you with a lawyer.
-Nothing that happens in court for a ticket is relevant to a personal injury lawsuit, should one eventuate; the court's findings are not admissible.
+Nothing that happens in court for a ticket is relevant to a personal injury lawsuit.
+Should one eventuate, the court's findings are not admissible.